RevContent/adcode-devkit/multiple-widget-placements.md

 # Multiple Widget Placements

 It's possible to have more than one widget on a page.
 If you require this behavior, you can simply duplicate the div example shown above.
 However, you will only need to add the script tag to the page one time.
-The Revcontent javascript file will find any elements on the page that have the `data-rc-widget` attribute on them and render each widget using the respective data set on them.
+The Revcontent JavaScript file will find any elements on the page that have the `data-rc-widget` attribute on them and render each widget using the respective data set on them.
 Following this pattern, your markup would look similar to the following:

     <!DOCTYPE html>
     <html lang="en">